NoSQL Database Examples

 -- ๐ก COMMENTS FOR DOCUMENTATION

-COMMENT ON TABLE public.supplier IS 'Cheese products with pricing and supplier info';
+COMMENT ON TABLE public.cheese IS 'Cheese products with pricing and supplier info';

 def create_database_schema():